COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/health_market/overview.md

 summary: We hope to soothe your mind and relax your body when you work hard in your life.
 The Healing Market aims to bring you a different experience!
 description: We hope to soothe your mind and relax your body when you work hard in your life.
 The Healing Market aims to bring you a different experience!
 comments: true
+icon: material/head-heart
 ---

-# Introducing the Healing Market with Massage Booths, Wine Yoga, and Therapeutic Painting
+# :mending_heart: Introducing the Healing Market with Massage Booths, Wine Yoga, and Therapeutic Painting

 COSCUP 2024 will continue the Healing Market from last year, providing services to attendees.
 We hope to soothe your mind and relax your body when you work hard in your life.
 The Healing Market aims to bring you a different experience!

 This year's Healing Market includes the following activities:

-- 💃Yoga Wine
+- 💃 Yoga Wine
-- 💆Massage Station
+- 💆 Massage Station
-- 🎨Healing Painting
+- 🎨 Healing Painting
-- 🛌Peaceful Sleep
+- 🛌 Peaceful Sleep
 - We also welcome you to attend and engage with our new initiative, 《Healing Lectures - Tech-Human Dialogue in Open Culture: Love, Harm, Understanding, Repair》

 !!! note